 Many years ago, chat rooms were one of THE most exciting and vibrant venues for online social activity.
 An enchanting land, where ten-year-old kids claimed they were twelve and twelve-year-old kids claimed they were aliens orbiting planet earth before an invasion.
 If you asked someone at the end of the 90’s what a chatbot was, they would’ve probably said that a chatbot is just a means to an end for someone who wants to blow off some steam and get kicked out of a chat room.

-Chatbots are much more than just a cute gimmick.
-If you’re asking yourself if it’s really worth the effort, think about the time you or your customer support representatives spend every single day answering simple queries.
+If you’re asking yourself if it’s really worth the effort, think about the time you or your customer support representatives spend every single day answering simple queries without an efficient help desk software.
 You know, the ones that could have been solved with a quick visit to the FAQ section of your website?
 Taking this burden off your shoulders and having a bot handle support conversations will free up your staff’s time to focus on more complex issues.

 Thought that was pretty much the only good reason to have a chatbot?
 Think again.
 Let’s say you run an online music store, suggesting albums to customers based on their previous purchases and preferences.
 You can kick things up a notch with the help of a Facebook Messenger bot who can perform quick data analyses and offer product and service recommendations.
 And if your bot’s dialogue includes enticing CTAs like, “Book Now” or “Order This Item,” you’ll surely benefit.